-Compare and Book a Cheap Car Hire in Belfast - Fast and Easy
+Finding a Top Car Hire in Belfast is Now Made Easy

 Belfast or Béal Feirste is a waterfront metropolis that serves as Northern Ireland's capital and largest city.
 It lies along the banks of the River Lagan on the western end of the Belfast Lough and primarily experiences a moderate climate.
 Its earliest known history dates back Bronze Age.
 The city is popular for its well-known Irish linen industry that made it earn the nickname Linennopolis, its cultural heritage, picturesque environment and marine and ship building industry that produced the RMS Titanic.